instred/instred/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Intern at Paidwork.
+- 🔭 I’m currently Intern at Kyndyl.
-- 🌱 I’m currently learning Docker.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything, would love to answer them.✌
 - 📫 How to reach me: Just drop a message on LinkedIn